joanaz/MirrorMirrorOnTheWallSkill/README.md

 ### Display video

-The text in {} will be searched by Youtube Data API, and the returned video will be displayed on Magic Mirror, with the text.
+The text in {} will be searched by Youtube Data API, and the returned video will be played on Magic Mirror, with the text.

 - `"show me how to {make slime}"`
 - `"show me video of {movie trailer}"`